hyperspike/hyperctl/README.md

 Hyperctl is an initial deployment mechanism for Hyperspike Kubernetes infrastructure.
 While terraform, eks, kops, cluster-api and others are decent bootstrapping mechanisms they don't fully capture bootstrapped self hosted kubernetes while maintaining a GitOps audit trail.

-The Hyperspike stack include an Alpine base image, with cri-o container daemon, with crun container runtime.
+The Hyperspike stack includes an Alpine base image, with cri-o container daemon, with crun container runtime.
 And cilium cni.
 Which necessitates a custom configured linux kernel for full eBPF support.
 On aws cilium is setup in ENI mode without kube-proxy.